hosef/matomo/README.md

 ### HTTP URL vs. HTTPS URL

-If your website has https turned on, it is necessary that the Matomo install *also has https* turned on.
+If your website has https turned on, it is necessary that the Matomo install *also has https turned on*.
 This prevents "mixed content" warnings in browsers.

 It's absolutely OK and actually recommended that both url settings use https - if your Matomo install has it.